1017 Records

 1017 Global Music, LLC, also known as The New 1017 Records (formerly known as 1017 Brick Squad, So Icey Entertainment, and 1017 Eskimo, briefly GUWOP Enterprises), is an American record label founded by Gucci Mane in 2007.
 Its formation followed his departure from Mizay Entertainment and the dissolution of So Icey.
-The label has signed mainly Atlanta-based hip hop recording artists, such as Young Thug, Waka Flocka Flame, Pooh Shiesty and OJ da Juiceman, among others.
+The label has signed mainly Atlanta-based hip-hop recording artists, such as Young Thug, Waka Flocka Flame, Pooh Shiesty and OJ da Juiceman, among others.

 History

 2007–2013

-In 2007 Gucci Mane founded his first independent record label, So Icey Entertainment, after signing with Mizay Entertainment.
+In 2007, Gucci Mane founded his first independent record label, So Icey Entertainment, after signing with Mizay Entertainment.
 Soon after Gucci released his independent album, Trap-A-Thon.

 From 2007 to 2009, So Icey Entertainment released a multitude of mixtapes for regional artists.
+During this period, Gucci Mane had many affiliates who weren't officially signed to his label.
 On May 4, 2010, he announced that he was closing So Icey Entertainment and leaving Mizay Entertainment due to business concerns with Debra Antney.
 Gucci Mane then stated that he was starting his own record label, 1017 Brick Squad.
 OJ Da Juiceman, Waka Flocka Flame were the first artists signed to 1017 Brick Squad.

 Juiceman's debut album was unofficially released through the 1017 Brick Squad record label (it was officially released through Asylum Records and Mizay Entertainment).
 The first mainstream success for 1017 Brick Squad occurred in 2009, when Gucci released The State vs. Radric Davis.

 In 2010, Brick Squad artist Waka Flocka Flame released his debut album, Flockaveli, through Brick Squad, Mizay Entertainment, and Warner Bros.

 On September 28, 2010, Gucci Mane released his seventh studio album, The Appeal: Georgia's Most Wanted.

 On December 16, 2011, while preparing for a music video at an Atlanta recording studio, Brick Squad artist Slim Dunkin was shot and killed while arguing with another person in the building, later identified as Atlanta rapper Young Vito.
 On February 25, 2013, Young Vito was acquitted of murdering Slim Dunkin, but he was given a 25-year sentence for aggravated assault and possession of a firearm.